 The difference between growing and scaling becomes more evident when a company has left the startup phase but it’s not quite yet a “big” company.
 It’s the awkward teen phase between level one and enterprise level.
 When an ecommerce company decides to shift to scaling mode, it should see its revenue go up and costs remain almost at a plateau.

 How is this achieved?
-There are several ways ecommerce companies can scale while continuing to increase revenue, but it’s important to know that there is not a perfect one-size-fits-all approach; what works for one brand may not work for another.
+There are several ways ecommerce companies and small businesses can scale while continuing to increase revenue, but it’s important to know that there is not a perfect one-size-fits-all approach; what works for one brand may not work for another.

 Common ways that companies scale include outsourcing, utilizing cloud-based technologies, and switching the workforce to remote or hybrid models, which cuts down on overhead costs.